X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim09collision.md

     }
 ```

-When checking if the xwing is collided in each update, we:
+When checking if the xwing has collided in each update, we:

-* First create a **BoundingSphere** with its origin at the current position of our xwing and set its radius to 0.04f, which somewhat corresponds to the size of our Model.
+* First, create a **BoundingSphere** with its origin at the current position of our xwing and set its radius to 0.04f, which somewhat corresponds to the size of our Model.
 * Next, we pass this **BoundingSphere** to the **CheckCollision** method.
 If the returned **CollisionType is not None**, we reset the position and rotation of our xwing back to the start (along with the camera following the xwing) and decrease the speed of the game as things were clearly going too fast for the player.

 Now run this code, and make sure you crash as soon as possible to try out your new code!